HomeTrue North Blog

 What kinds of fish are found in Vancouver Lakes?

-Vancouver lakes offer incredible fishing experiences.
-The primary reason is the species and variety of fish it has.
-Some include Black Bullhead, Trout, Black Crappie, American Shad, Bluegill, Channel Catfish, Coho Salmon, and many more.
+Some Vancouver lakes offer fantastic fishing experiences.
+In British Columbia, you might catch Trout, Black Crappie, American Shad, Bluegill, Coho Salmon, and more.

 Are Vancouver lakes man-made?

-Not all lakes in Vancouver are man-made.
-Most of them are natural.
+Some lakes in Vancouver are man-made.
 The Capilano Lake, situated in North Vancouver and West Vancouver, is man-made and was created when a dam was put across the Capilano River.

 Can we swim in Vancouver lakes?